MystenLabs/minting-server/README.md

   You can access a [dashboard](https://github.com/felixmosh/bull-board) to monitor all the jobs on `localhost:3000`.
 - `queue`: A redis database that contains the queue of the requests (jobs) to be processed.
 - `request_processor`: A worker that processes (consumes) the requests that have been queued up.
-- `notifier`: A websocket server that exposes (publishes) the results of the jobs to clients.
+- `notifier`: A websocket server that exposes (publishes) the results of thef jobs to clients.
   You can open a websocket connection in your terminal with `websocat ws://localhost:3001`.

 It is also necessary to create a `request_processor/smart_contract_config.yaml` where for each function